Eugene Rousseau (saxophonist): Publications

-Rousseau wrote a book which was published in France under the title Marcel Mule: sa vie et le saxophone and also in America under the title Marcel Mule: His Life and the Saxophone He also published two method books: The E. Rousseau Beginning Saxophone Method (English, German, Japanese) and Saxophone High Tones (English, French, German).
-In addition, he has had many transcriptions published for saxophone performance.
+Rousseau's book Marcel Mule: His Life and the Saxophone was also published in France as Marcel Mule: sa vie et le saxophone.
+He also published two method books: The E. Rousseau Beginning Saxophone Method (English, German, Japanese) and Saxophone High Tones (English, French, German).
+Many of his transcriptions for saxophone have been published as well.

 Discography

-Rousseau has recorded with the Haydn Trio of Vienna, the Budapest Strings, and the Winds of Indiana.
+Rousseau recorded with the Haydn Trio of Vienna, the Budapest Strings, and the Winds of Indiana.